From felon to CEO: How a Lancaster County man in long-term recovery is helping other people with substance use disorder find a second chance

 "I got the opportunity to do a lot of things after the diner job.
 I got to really stand before you as the CEO of seven licensed medical facilities," he explained.

 Second Chance PA falls under the Blueprints umbrella.
 More than 20 partners support the program, including over a dozen police departments in Lancaster County.
 Second Chance connects people battling an addiction to treatment instead of placing them behind bars.
 Officers who encounter people with substance use disorder can call specialists 24/7 to get the person help.
+Those specialists meet the person wherever they're at; Dreisbach says it doesn't matter where -- a park, a home, etc.

 "For us, I hate to say this phrase, but it is: It's another tool in the belt, to be able to use to help someone out.
 A significant part of our crimes are driven by drugs.
 That's here in West Lampeter.
-The way it is in the county, likely in the commonwealth, and across the country," said Chief Brian Wiczkowski.
+The way it is in the county, likely in the Commonwealth, and across the country," said Chief Brian Wiczkowski of West Lampeter Township Police.

 "Really, the general thought and assumption is law enforcement is the enemy of the drug user, and all they want to lock us up and put us away forever," stated Dreisbach.
 "That's not the case.
 They actually care about the community they serve."